samikas16/IS477---Project/ProjectPlan.md

 Our second question is how pollution levels are related to different types of crime.
 Different types of crime may show different patterns, so it will be interesting to see if one appears more strongly correlated to environmental conditions.

 Our third question was whether certain regions of the United States appear to have both higher pollution levels and how that impacts crime rates.
-Looking at different regional patterns may help us see whether location plays a role in these trends.
-Overall, these questions will guide our analysis and help us better understand any patterns in the data.

 **Datasets:**

 The crime dataset comes from the Uniform Crime Reporting program managed by the Federal Bureau of Investigation.

 Dataset 1 link:

 https://catalog.data.gov/dataset/uniform-crime-reporting-ucr-program

 This dataset has crime statistics reported by law enforcement agencies across the United States.
 It includes information about different types of crimes, such as violent crime and property crime, along with the population served by each reporting agency.